DiamondLightSource/httomo/docs/source/howto/httomo_features/centering.rst

 Manual Centering
 =================
-In case when :ref:`centering_auto` does not work (e.g. the data is corrupted, incomplete or/and not within the field of view of the detector), one can use manual centering with :ref:`parameter_tuning` enabled.
+In the case when :ref:`centering_auto` does not work (e.g. the data is corrupted, incomplete or/and not within the field of view of the detector), one can use manual centering with :ref:`parameter_tuning` enabled.

 For manual centering you need to do the following steps:

 1. Ensure that the auto centering estimation method is not in the process list (remove or comment it).
 2. Modify the centre of rotation value :code:`center` in the reconstruction plugin by substituting a number instead of the :code:`cor` parameter.
 3. If you would like to sweep across multiple CoR values, you can do that with a special phrase in your template :code:`!Sweep` or :code:`!SweepRange`.
-Please see more on :ref:`parameter_tuning_range`.
+Please see more at :ref:`parameter_tuning_range`.